fromlabs/dartbeans/README.md

 DartBeans
 ===

-A Dart library that helps working with event streams.
+A Dart library that helps working with beans and event streams.

 To know something more about the released version have a look at the [CHANGELOG][changelog].